nixn/pdns-etcd3/README.md

   they are resolvable before PowerDNS has started.<br>
   Defaults to `[::1]:2379|127.0.0.1:2379`.
 * `prefix=<string>` *#UNIX*<br>
   Every entry in ETCD will be prefixed with that.
-It is not interpreted or changed in any way, also the data watcher uses it.<br>
+It is not interpreted or changed in any way, also the data watcher uses it, so any other keys under another prefix do not affect DNS data.<br>
   Currently there seems to be a bug(?) in the ETCD client (not pdns-etcd3), which causes an empty prefix not to work.
-Just use one.<br>
+  Just use one.
+Tip: Let the prefix start and end with `/`, so you can use [etcdkeeper][] for easier web-based data management.<br>
   There is no default (= empty).
 * `timeout=<duration>` *#UNIX* or<br>
-  `timeout=<integer>` *config file* (in milliseconds, e.g. 1500 for 1.5 seconds)<br>
+  `timeout=<integer>` *config file* (in milliseconds, e.g. `1500` for 1.5 seconds)<br>
   An optional parameter which sets the dial timeout to ETCD.
 Must be a positive value (>= 1ms).<br>
   Defaults to 2 seconds.
 * `pdns-version=3|4|5`<br>